 Create Folder Structure And Configuration Files¶

-Before we write the first line of code, we must arrange the
+Before we write the first line of code, we have to arrange the

 infrastructure of the extension.
-Beside the folder structure there are some
+Beside the folder structure there is a

 Extensions can be stored at different places in TYPO3.
 Locally

-installed extensions are the rule.
-These are in the folder
+installed extensions are the most common ones.
+These can be found in the folder

 typo3conf/ext/.
 System extensions are delivered with the